Skip to main content

 The unit statements below explain what you will study and how these fit together to provide you with a deep dive into creative computing outside your core creative specialism.
 The course maintains creative practice alongside the study of creative computing and an introduction to the digital creative industries of London in order that students are exposed to new opportunities and the professional contexts in a world hub of digital creative industries.

-Unit 1 Creative Coding and Creative Computing Frameworks (20 Credits)
+Creative Coding: Methods and Frameworks (20 Credits)

-Unit 4 Creative Coding: Critical Infrastructures (20 Credits)
+Creative Coding: Critical Infrastructures (20 Credits)

 This unit builds on the computational futures and creative practice units and programming skills learned in these units.
 The aim of this unit is to further develop hands-on computing skills and your ability to think creatively and critically about the development of contemporary computing technology infrastructures and their wider social impact.

-Unit 6 Creative Practice: Computational Environments (20 Credits)
+Creative Practice: Computational Environments (20 Credits)

 This unit builds on the creative practice developed earlier in the course and explores scaling that practice by developing spatial interventions.
 You will explore projection mapping, computer vision and sound tools to explore computational environments.